 - Records/preservation system designer

 - Risk manager

 - Truth and reconciliation archivists

-We have set out the educational commitments of the MAS program in the statement on graduate competencies.
-The graduate competencies provide a framework for the ongoing assessment of the MAS program through direct and indirect measures of student achievement.
+We have set out the educational commitments of the MAS program in the statement on learning outcomes.
+The MAS Program Learning Outcomes provide a framework for the ongoing assessment of the MAS program through direct and indirect measures of student achievement.
 The assessment results are published annually on the program assessment page of the website.